jimdanielw/smartcharts-champion-jim/README.md

 Note that **for independent components, the `mapperFunction` is applied to the store instance**, not the main store.
 Should you need to access any value from the main store, you can do this via the `mainStore` passed to the constructor of each independent store class.

-You 🫵 asked for it!
+This one is because of you 🫵